DataJuggler/DataTier.Net/README.md

 # Updates & News

+Update 8.20.2026: Today I modified the DataTier.NET Database.
+If you have existing project, to update your database.
+Open the database in SSMS.
+Select the DataTier.NET.Database and the following query

+    Alter Table Project
+    Add GatewayNamespace nvarchar(100) null,
+    Go

+    Alter Table Project
+    Add GatewayPath nvarchar(255) null,
+    Go

+    Update Project
+    Set GatewayNamespace = 'DataGateway',
+    GatewayPath = '(Paste in the path to your Gateway file)'        -- Update your path here before running Go

+The reason for the updates is when adding two DataTier.NET data tiers to a project, you need them to be uniquely named.
+Sorry if this breaks anyone, but hardcoded paths and name are bad.
+After 15 years it's time to change them.

+If you have a lot of projects to update, there is a fine in the SQL Scripts folder of this repo:

+If you have a lot of projects, this script should update them or set them to NULL if the project path can't be found C:\Projects\GitHub\DataTier.Net\DataTier.Net\Database\SQL Scripts\UpdateGatewayPath.sql

 8.14.2026: A bunch of Microsoft NuGet packages were updated, and System.Data.SqlClient was completely removed.
 This only affects legacy projects like my day job project.
 Everything has been replaced with Microsoft.Data.SqlClient.